 Skoda has fitted sports suspension to the Enyaq vRS, dropping the ride height by 15mm at the front and 10mm at the rear.
 This, combined with the optional 21-inch wheels on the one we drove, did cause a few more jolts to filter through into the cabin than in the regular Enyaq, but it's never uncomfortable.
 Sadly, the slight compromise in ride quality doesn’t result in equal gains in driving dynamics.

 - 1VerdictSkoda's first bespoke electric car very nearly has it all – space, technology and a solid 300-mile range.
 It represents decent value for money, too

-- 2Range, battery & chargingThe Enyaq iV offers a choice of two batteries, for up to 333 miles on a charge – although cold weather affects range
+- 2Range, battery & chargingThe Enyaq is offered with two batteries, up to 339 miles on a charge and impressive 135kW rapid charging speeds

-- 4Electric motor, drive & performance - currently readingAlthough not as fast or fun as some electric cars, the Enyaq iV is a safe and predictable car to drive; ride quality could be better, however
+- 4Performance, motor & drive - currently readingAlthough not as fast or fun as some electric cars, the Enyaq is a safe and predictable car to drive; ride quality could be better, however

-- 5Interior & comfortThere’s lots of choice when it comes to interior trim, but whichever version of the Enyaq iV you go for you’ll be presented with a spacious and well-finished cabin
+- 5Interior, dashboard & infotainmentThere's lots of choice when it comes to interior trim, but whichever version of the Enyaq you go for you’ll be presented with a spacious and well-finished cabin

 - 6Boot space, seating & practicalityThe Enyaq is one of the most practical and spacious electric cars currently on sale, with loads of room in any of the five seats